linhtran91/aspire-lite/README.md

 ### User docker-compose

-The application is using postgres as a database, can use the docker-compose to run it via command
+Run the docker-compose to run it via command
 ```sh
 ./start.sh
 ```